Language selection

 Study 3.
 Kit results compared with results from a commercially available antigen detection ELISA.

 Following licensure, Canadian manufacturers and manufacturers from foreign countries, other than those from the U.S., usually require the CCVB's authorization to release a serial of their kit for sale in Canada.
 To qualify a serial as suitable for release, the manufacturer must perform the serial release testing described in section V of the OP approved by CCVB.
 For diagnostic kits, this typically only involves a potency test.
-(Refer to section III.B. of the present guideline.)
-The manufacturer submits the results of its serial release testing to the CCVB by completing a Manufacturer's Serial Release Test Report (MSRTR).
-A sample template for the MSRTR is provided on the CCVB website.
+The manufacturer submits the results of its serial release testing to the CCVB by completing a Manufacturer's serial release test report (MSRTR).
 The CCVB examines the results of the manufacturer's testing of the serial, and then informs the manufacturer whether the submission of samples for confirmatory testing is necessary.
 The manufacturer may release the serial for sale in Canada only upon receipt of a copy of the MSRTR for the serial, bearing the CCVB's "Released" stamp and the signature of a CCVB reviewer.

-VII.
-Special Considerations for Test Kits Licensed in the United States
+6. Special considerations for test kits licensed in the United States

 U.S. manufacturers and "Permittees" in the U.S. may apply to license in Canada veterinary biologic products already licensed by the US Department of Agriculture (USDA) Center for Veterinary Biologics (CVB).
 Canadian licensing requirements for veterinary biologics are largely harmonized with those of the USDA-CVB.
 When assembling the validation information to include in the Canadian licensing application, the manufacturer or permittee should include all of the validation studies provided to the USDA-CVB to license the product in the U.S., as well as copies of all relevant correspondence between the manufacturer or permittee and the USDA-CVB.
 The CCVB will review this information, then notify the manufacturer if any additional information or data are required.